Pitrified/cookbook/ghpages/contribute.md

 * `serves`:
   Required.
   How many servings can be made with the doses listed in the ingredients.
+  The entire field will be placed in parenthesis after the ingredients title.
 * `excerpt`:
   Required.
   A short description of the recipe, that will also be shown in the category page.